 Some investors may have concerns about outliving their money.
 That’s why considering your portfolio’s drawdown risk is important.
 It may make good financial sense to continue to include growth assets as a part of your investment strategy after retirement.

-You might not want to exclusively invest in government-backed and guaranteed assets until your eighties and nineties for that reason.
+You might not want to exclusively get government-backed and guaranteed assets until your eighties and nineties for that reason.

-Active or Passive Management of Your Investment Portfolio for Retirement
+Active or Passive Management of Your Portfolio for Retirement

 Investors have an array of money management choices today.
 One investment management decision involves your choice of active or passive management: